elasticdog/socket_address/README.md

 ### The Solution

-The Socket library helps ease the mental burden of figuring out Cowboy's required tuple format by generating it for you based on normal IP address strings.
+The Socket Address library helps ease the mental burden of figuring out Cowboy's required tuple format by generating it for you based on normal IP address strings.
 It sanity checks both the IP address and port number you give, and then packages it into a struct for use when setting your listener options.

 It's essentially a thin wrapper around the Erlang [`:inet.parse_address/1`][] function.